willsyo/GPU_Bot/README.md

 ### Installation and usage

 1. Follow all the steps in this tutorial to install python 3.8: https://python.tutorials24x7.com/blog/how-to-install-python-3-8-on-windows
-2. You will probably need to restart computer.
+2. You will probably need to restart computer
-3. Run 'installer.exe'
+3. Run 'installer.exe'.
+There is no wizard that will show up, but it will still do magic
 4. Run 'GPU_Bot.exe' to open application

 I'll skip GUI instructions, but if you need them, look up BirdBot on Github.